dmentipl/dotfiles/README.md

 The following are not managed by nix or home-manager.

-- Fisher for fish-shell.
+- [Fisher](https://github.com/jorgebucaran/fisher) for fish-shell plugins.
 Install with the following

     ```fish
     curl -sL https://git.io/fisher | source && fisher install jorgebucaran/fisher
     ```

-- VS Code extensions.
+- [VS Code](https://code.visualstudio.com/) extensions.
 Install with the following

     ```zsh
     for ext in $(jq '.recommendations[]' -r base/editor/extensions.json)